emdash/udlang/README.md

 ### Dot Notation

-Koka defines method call expressions like `x.f(...)`  to mean: `f(x, ...)`, while udlang defines it to mean: `x['f](...)`.
+Koka defines method call expressions like `x.f(...)`  to mean: `f(x, ...)`.

-uDLang aims to guarantee that this will optimize to a direct function call at runtime.
+uDLang currently defines it to mean: `x["f"](...)`, but this may be about to change.

-In Koka, it's not clear you can refer to a method's function value directly (without calling it), while in uDLang you can.
+Either way, uDLang aims to guarantee method syntax will be optimized as much as possible.

 ### Record Processing